 My favorite charge card is probably the Platinum Card from American Express.
 It has a number of solid benefits like superb lounge access, 5X on airfare, and $500 worth of credits and it comes with a high welcome offer of 60,000 points after you spend $5,000 in the first 3 months (with even higher targeted offers at times).

-Another solution could be the Premier Rewards Gold Card which comes with some good bonus categories like 3X on airfare, and 2X on dining, gas, and groceries.
+Another solution could be the Gold Card which comes with some good bonus categories like 4X on on dining and groceries and 3X on airfare.
 Welcome offers can get up to 50,000 points on this charge card, too!